-Get $1 oysters from 5 to 7 p.m. weeknights during the happiest of hours at this former train depot converted to contemporary cocktail bar in the heart of downtown Decatur.
+Get $1 oysters from 5 to 7 p.m. weeknights during the happiest of hours at this former train depot converted to a contemporary cocktail bar in the heart of downtown Decatur.
 The restaurant offers over 20 varietals of sustainably farmed bivalves, all accompanied by clever and detailed descriptions like "green beans and cantaloupe — for real" and "driftwood and lobster bisque," plus some of the city's best drinks like the namesake Kimball House, a Negroni riff with gin, vermouth, aperitif wine and orange bitters.

 The comfy chicken biscuit isn't the prettiest or healthiest breakfast in Atlanta, but it's certainly one of the most popular.
 So popular, in fact, the restaurant has installed a counter to tally how many plates of the juicy fried chicken atop thick sausage gravy and perfect flaky biscuit, and oddly flanked by a solitary orange, slice have been served.

 Address999 Brady Ave NW, Atlanta, GA 30318, USA